Medical Records Retention Laws by State (2026 Guide)

 - HIPAA administrative documents: 6 years from creation or last effective date

-- State medical record law: Varies by state (3 to 20 years)
+- State medical record law: Varies by state, from no state period at all in Wyoming to 26 years for Washington hospitals

-For most providers, the state law or Medicare requirement will be longer than the HIPAA administrative documentation rule.
+For most providers, state law is the longest of the three, not the federal floor.
 The AMA recommends a best practice of retaining all patient records for at least 10 years from the date of last treatment, regardless of state minimums.

 Medical Records Retention by State

 The table below shows retention requirements for all 50 states and the District of Columbia.
-Where states have different rules for hospitals and physician offices, both are listed.
 Click any state name to see that state's detailed retention law page.

 | State | Adult Retention | Minor Retention | Key Statute |